pupil-labs/pupil-docs/user-docs/pupil-capture.md

 #### Surface Heatmaps

-It is possbile to dispay gaze heatmaps for each surface by selecting `Show Heatmaps` mode in the `Surface Tracker` menu.
+It is possbile to display gaze heatmaps for each surface by selecting `Show Heatmaps` mode in the `Surface Tracker` menu.
 The surface is divided into a two dimensional grid to calculate the heatmap.
 The grid can be refined by setting the `X` and `Y` size field of each surface.
 The colors are normalized such that cells with the highest amount of gaze are displayed in red and those with the least gaze are displayed in blue.
 The `Gaze History Length` option for each surface